Special routes of U.S. Route 30: Cedar Rapids emergency route

+Ohio

 Van Wert business loop

 U.S. Route 30 Business is a locally-designated business loop that follows the original route of US 30 and the Lincoln Highway through downtown Van Wert, Ohio.

 Dalton alternate route

 U.S. Route 30 Alternate is a 3 mi alternate route through downtown Dalton, Ohio.
 It follows the original route of US 30 through town, while the mainline designation follows a 4-lane bypass.